Propeller Characteristics - Aluminum Vs. Stainless Steel

 Aluminum

 Most pleasure boats are factory equipped with aluminum propellers.
-Aluminum props are a great choice for small and medium sized boats.
+Aluminum is a great choice for small and medium sized boats.
 They are inexpensive and under normal conditions can last for many years.
-When running your boat in an area where striking the bottom is likely, aluminum blades can flex, helping prevent damage to your engine.
+When boating in an area where striking the bottom is likely, aluminum blades can flex, helping prevent damage to your engine.

 Stainless Steel

-Stainless steel props are ideal for large or heavy boats and boats running in saltwater.
-Although more expensive than aluminum, stainless steel props are more durable and will last longer.
-When running your boat at speeds over 50 mph, stainless props will perform better than aluminum.
+Stainless steel boat props are ideal for large or heavy boats and those running in saltwater.
+Although more expensive than aluminum, stainless steel is more durable and will last longer.
+When running at speeds over 50 mph, stainless props will perform better than aluminum.

 Propeller Help Guide